nessanmore/nessanmore/README.md

   </font>
 </p>

-<p align="center"><p align="center" style="font-size: 11;"> I am a ronference monoshipper in terms of nortnaib.
-I am open-minded to variations of the pairing, but I generally don't interact with any romantic nn ship outside of them.
-Generally speaking, I am a fan of adamil and most lesbian pairings or rare pairs. </p>
+<p align="center"><p align="center" style="font-size: 11;"> I am a ronference monoshipper.
+I am open-minded to variations of the pairing (Cabinet + Gambler, Military, Moleference, Jarhead + Inf, etc), but I interact with few nn pairings outside of them.
+For general shipping, I am a fan of adamil and most lesbian pairings or rare pairs. </p>

 <h1 align="center"></a></h2>
 <blockquote><h2><b>DNI</b></h2></blockquote>
 <p align="center"><p align="center" style="font-size: 11;"> I don't like people who act childlike or are very loud in a childish demeanor, even if it is a personality trait.
 It makes me very uncomfortable.
 Acting dumb or regressing yourself willingly as an act falls under this.
 I understand age regression as a psychological struggle, but I do not tolerate age play or people who do it on purpose for attention.～☆</p>

 <p align="center"><p align="center" style="font-size: 11;"> I don't like Jack or Phillipe.
+NaibJack is a hard DNI.
 I don't like racist jokes or demeaning comments about women.～☆</p>